Cotinine (Nicotine Metabolite) Detection

 In saliva, values between 1ng/mL and 30ng/mL is associated with light smoking or passive smoking exposure.
 Levels in active smokers typically reach 100ng/mL or more.

-The NVM Cotinine test strip is a high quality urine dip test for the qualitative detection of cotinine in human urine.
+The NVM COT 50 Saliva test cassette is a high quality test device for the qualitative measurement of cotinine in human saliva

-1) The cut-off for the NVM COT test strip in urine testing is 200ng/mL
+1) The cut-off for the NVM COT 50 Cotinine in saliva test is 50ng/mL

 3) The accordance is 99% with GC/MC reference method

-4) The detection limits follow the international standards of SAMSA/NIDA
+4) The detection limits follow the international standards of SAMHSA/NIDA

 5) Easy handling and simple to read